Best Credit Cards for (New) Parents

 When you become a parent, where you spend your money changes drastically overnight.
 One night you're heading to happy hour after work, the next you're changing diapers and feeding a baby.
 You may have traveled every month pre-kid.
 Post-kid travel is far more difficult.

 Kids are amazing, but they change your lifestyle and spending habits.
 So, your credit card rewards program should probably change too.
 The good news is that several credit cards offer great rewards and protection for new moms and dads.

-Pre-kids: You go to many stores.
+Pre-kids: You go to many stores for household items.